Approximate Border Location

 Operational Details

 This checkpoint connects Armenia’s Syunik Province with the West Azerbaijan Province of Iran.
 It is a major international crossing, open 24/7 to all passenger cars, buses, and, most importantly, commercial freight.
 The facility is the main conduit for trade between Armenia and Iran, and a key transit route for goods moving between the Persian Gulf and the Black Sea.
 The crossing can be very busy, especially with Iranian trucks, and the procedures can be slow and meticulous.
-The road on both sides winds through the narrow and spectacular Aras river canyon, offering breathtaking views.
+The road on both sides winds through the narrow and spectacular Aras river canyon, offering breathtaking views; recent 2025-2026 reports from official border sources and reliable news indicate typical passenger car waits of 1-3 hours outside peaks, with freight processing often taking several hours due to high volumes, though no major closures or new restrictions noted.

 A History of an Ancient Connection